jtgeibel/jtg-twitter-streams/README.md

 ### Build Dependencies

-This crate uses async/await syntax, so a beta or nightly compiler is necessary until rustc 1.39.0 is released.
+This crate uses async/await syntax, so a nightly compiler is necessary.
+The beta channel does not work at the moment due to some pinned dependencies, but it is expected the ecosystem will stabilize quickly after 1.39.0 is released.

 The charting functionality depends on a system library to draw text.
 On an Ubuntu system, you can run `sudo apt-get install libfontconfig libfontconfig1-dev libfreetype6-dev` (tested on Ubuntu